-The City's Corporate Research Team was invited to design a session on the annual Citizen Satisfaction Survey, which measures citizens' perceptions and satisfaction of quality of life, and programs and services at The City.
+The City's Corporate Research Team was invited to design a session on the annual Fall Survey of Calgarians (formerly referred to as "Citizen Satisfaction Survey"), which measures perceptions of quality of life, and satisfaction with programs and services at The City.
 It was through this session that this toolkit was developed.

 This exercise was a good way of showing students how surveys are used as a research technique and how the answers are used to guide decisions around the City services that students use each and every day.
-After learning about the Citizen Satisfaction Survey and completing a student-friendly version, students have an opportunity to see how their perceptions rank against the general population.
+After learning about the survey and completing a student-friendly version, students have an opportunity to see how their perceptions rank against the general population.